a-chacon/oas_rails/README.md

 ## Documentation

-For see how to install, configure and use OasRails please refere to the [OasRailsBook](http://a-chacon.com/oas_rails)
+For see how to install, configure and use OasRails please refere to the [OasCore MDBook](http://a-chacon.com/oas_core)

 ## Contributing